jrkerns/pylinac/docs/source/starshot_docs.rst

 **Allowances**

-* The image can be either inversion (radiation is darker or brighter)
+* The image can be either inversion (radiation is darker or brighter).
-* The image can be any size
+* The image can be any size.
-* The image can be DICOM (from EPID) or most image formats (scanned film)
+* The image can be DICOM (from an EPID) or most image formats (scanned film).

 **Restrictions**

+    .. warning:: Analysis can catastrophically fail or give unreliable results if any Restriction is violated.

 * The center of the "star" must be in the central 1/3 of the image.
 * The radiation spokes must extend to both sides of the center.
 I.e. the spokes must not end at the center of the circle.